 Looking back, it’s hard to believe that over these 27 years of retirement we’ve given away more than the savings we started with in retirement, bought all of our high cost goods with savings, and still have more than twice as much left.

 Einstein was right: One of the great miracles is the power of compounding from saving.
 But we also have been really lucky to have done the right things at the right times, both during most of our working and retirement years.

-Being brought up in the Great Depression, followed by the war years where national savings rates were almost five times current levels, taught us to live below our means–something that seems to have escaped many today.
-Younger generations are truly living beyond their means by relying on debt financing of almost everything they buy in hopes that future wages will be able to cover the debt costs.
+Being brought up in the Great Depression followed by the war years where national savings rates were almost five times current levels taught us to live below our means — something that seems to have escaped many today.
+Younger generations are truly living beyond their means by relying on debt to finance almost everything they buy in hopes that future wages will be able to cover the debt costs.

-One of the odd things I did that was consistent with the professional retirement advice, but not specifically recommended, was to buy Savings Bonds for much of the bond portion.
-Back then, the Savings I Bonds were paying around 2% to 3% coupon plus whatever was the annual inflation rate.
+One of the odd things I did that was consistent with the professional retirement advice, but not specifically recommended, was to buy savings bonds for much of the bond portion.
+Back then, savings bonds were paying around 2% to 3% coupon plus whatever was the annual inflation rate.
 And unlike other bonds, they benefited from both deferred taxes and inflation adjustments.

-After I converted my company’s 401(k) to a Roth IRA, I bought laddered Treasury Inflation-Protected (TIPS) so that our bonds would not have any tax, and the laddering was such that a bond matured every year of our retirement, as do our Savings Bonds.
+After I converted my company’s 401(k) to a Roth IRA, I bought laddered Treasury Inflation-Protected (TIPS) bonds so that our bonds would not have any tax, and the laddering was such that a bond matured every year of our retirement, as do our savings bonds.

 I chose to modify the common stock allocation rule when I was young.
 Years ago, it was common to use a formula of 100 minus your age as the recommended percentage to hold in equities (stock and investment real estate).
 It was recommended that the rest be in fixed-income (bonds, CDs and money markets).